behrica/clj-py-R-template/README.md

 ### Customizing the Docker image (typicall to add R / python libraries)

-As in the Docker image one single R version and a single python version is installed, libraries can be simply added by adding lines to the Dockerfile, like:
+As in the Docker image one single R version and one single python version is installed, libraries can be simply added by adding a few lines to the Dockerfile.

 In case native dependencies are required, they can be added via "apt-get install"

-The follwoing would add a native library, a python libary and a R package.
+The follwoing would add a native library, a python library and a R package.

 ```